sandialabs/seismic_boed/README.md

 This code will take initial set of N sensors defined by this list and then iteratively add the number of sensors defined by line 14 e.g. 5 in this example to the existing network.

 Note that for HPC simulations, # Synthetic events to test and # Possible Events in the event space must be divisible by the number of cores.
 For example this configuration is valid if ncores that is a power of 2 up to 512.
+Also note that (# Synthetic Events) x (# Possible Events) x (# Ralizations) must be less than 2147483647 due to MPI constraints.

 ## Running the Optimization code (network_opt.py) <a name="ORunning"></a>
 There are similar assumptions about running the optimization code as running the analysis code.
 The optimization code in effect just calls the analysis code as part of the optimization loop.
 Therefore, the optimization code does not use MPI since it is just a wrapper around the analysis code that uses MPI to compute the EIG.